PX4/PX4-Devguide/en/simulation/ros_interface.md

 Include one of the above mentioned launch files in your own launch file to run your ROS application in the simulation.

-### What's happening behind the scenes
+### What's Happening Behind the Scenes

-(or how to run it manually)
+This section shows how the *roslaunch* instructions provided previously actually work (you can follow them to manually launch the simulation and ROS).

+First start the simulator using the command below:

 ```sh
 no_sim=1 make posix_sitl_default gazebo
 ```

-This should start the simulator and the console will look like this
+The console will look like this:

 ```sh